and winner of:

 We had been using the barrel method for many years now but decided to build a masonry Adam Retort unit to char our stockpiles of pine and oak.So far we have successfully raised our soil PH from an initial 4.5 fast draining to a 6.1 - 6.7 PH almost instantly.

-Our trials with Spinach have been outstanding and we look forward to more promising results from our lettuce...
+Our trials with biochar and Spinach have been outstanding and we look forward to more promising results from our lettuce...